Klemek/Audio-Analysis/README.md

 ![License](https://img.shields.io/github/license/Klemek/Audio-Analysis.svg)

 # Audio-Analysis
-Automatically exported from code.google.com/p/audio-analysis
+A simple FFT library in Java.

-## Disclaimer
+Compute FFT from any WAV or MP3 file and perform calculation on it.

-I'm not the author of this repo, only cloned it before it was too late, as code.google.com deleted all the little projects.
+**Disclaimer : I'm not the author of this repo**

 ## Use